 - Independence: They do whatever needs to be done to build a successful venture.

 - Knowledge: They constantly search for information that is relevant to growing their business.

-- Profitability: They make decisions based on observed or anticipated effect on profit.
+- Profitability: They make decisions based on the observed or anticipated effect on profit.

 - Relationship: They possess high social awareness and an ability to build relationships that are beneficial to their organisation’s survival and growth.

 - Risk: They instinctively know how to manage high-risk situations.

 - Selling: They are the best spokesperson for their business.